Reem Kelani: Music

-In May 2014, Kelani performed as a soloist with the Bergen Philharmonic Orchestra in the Bergen National Opera's production of English composer, Orlando Gough's major work entitled "Stemmer".
+In May 2014, Kelani performed as a soloist with the Bergen Philharmonic Orchestra in the Bergen National Opera's production of English composer Orlando Gough's major work entitled "Stemmer."

 Discography

 Kelani released her debut solo CD Sprinting Gazelle – Palestinian Songs from the Motherland and the Diaspora in February 2006.

 To mark the 25th anniversary of Amos Trust in 2010, a group of artists from around the world recorded Under the Influence – The Garth Hewitt Songbook Volume 1.
-To this end, Reem contributed her rendition of Garth's "Oh Palestine".
+Reem contributed her rendition of Garth's "Oh Palestine."

-In 2012, Kelani contributed two songs to a compilation album Celebrating Subversion – The Anti-Capitalist Roadshow.
-In one song, she sang a duet with Leon Rosselson his "Song of the Olive Tree".
-Kelani's second song was a powerful Tunisian anthem "Babour Zammar".
+In 2012, Kelani contributed two songs to the compilation album Celebrating Subversion – The Anti-Capitalist Roadshow.
+She sang a duet with Leon Rosselson in one song, his "Song of the Olive Tree."
+Kelani's second song was a powerful Tunisian anthem, "Babour Zammar."
 Also known as The Migration Anthem, this Tunisian song was written in the 1970s, inspired by the students' revolution in France.
 'Amm El-Mouldi Zalilah, a champion of colloquial poetry, worked as a sweeper for the Tunisian Rail Company.
-Hédi Guella, the composer and original performer of this song, was a leading political singer.
+Hédi Guella, this song's composer and original performer, was a leading political singer.
 "The only difference between the émigrés and the cattle," the song concludes, "is the passport!"
-The album was reviewed by Raymond Deane in the Irish Left Review, and by Robin Denselow in the Guardian.
+The album was reviewed by Raymond Deane in the Irish Left Review and by Robin Denselow in the Guardian.